-- 6. Remove the ESM. - 7.
-Install the new ESM by sliding it into the empty slot.
+- Important: Do not mix EXP100 R1 ESMs and EXP100 R2 ESMs in the same + EXP100 enclosure chassis.
+13. Install the new ESM by sliding it into the empty slot.
 Be sure that the levers are pulled straight out as you slide the ESM into the expansion unit.
-When you install the ESM into the bays, the ESM latch locks into place. - 8.
-Close the levers until the pull-ring latch locks in place.
-Make sure that the levers lock into place in the expansion unit chassis. - 9.
-Reconnect the SFP modules and the fibre-channel cables to their original locations. - 10.
-Check the input and output bypass LEDs at both ends of the reconnected cables.
-If the input and output bypass LEDs are lit, reconnect the cables and SFP modules. - 11.
-Check the Power and Fault LEDs on the new ESM: - If the Power LED is off, the ESM might not be inserted correctly. - If the Fault LED lights, if the Power LED is off, or if any other Fault LEDs are lit, see Chapter 4, "Solving problems," on page 61. - 12.
-See your storage management software online help for instructions for enabling the ESM.
+When you install the ESM into the bays, the ESM latch locks into place.
+14. Close the levers until the pull-ring latch locks in place.
+Make sure that the + levers lock into place in the expansion unit chassis.
+15. Reconnect the SFP modules and the fibre-channel cables to their original locations.
+16. Check the Power and Fault LEDs on the new ESM: · If the Power LED is off, the ESM might not be inserted correctly.
+If the Fault LED is lit, if the Power LED is off, or if any other Fault LEDs are lit, see Chapter 5, "Solving problems," on page 83.
+17. Check the input and output bypass LEDs at both ends of the reconnected + cables.
+If the input and output bypass LEDs are lit, reconnect the cables and SFP modules. + - 18.
+Use the FAStT Storage Manager 8 Client to open a Subsystem Management window to the FAStT Storage Server on which the EXP100 ESM was replaced.
+Click on the Recovery Guru or the Environment Status icon of the drive expansion enclosure on which you replaced the ESM.
+If there is an ESM firmware mismatch, proceed to step 19.
+If there is no ESM firmware mismatch, the upgrade process is complete. - 19.
+If there is an ESM firmware mismatch, you must make corrections to match the ESM firmware immediately.
+Refer to Table 12 on page 79 for your particular upgrade procedure.
+In certain cases, you must schedule down time for the upgrade because there can be no I/Os to the storage server at the time of the upgrade.
+See "Determining firmware levels" on page 24 for more information on how to determine your current ESM card firmware version.